 Location: Near Lebanon, Kansas

 If you took a cardboard cutout of the lower 48 states and balanced it on top of a narrow object, where would the exact geographic center be?
 Turns out it’s near Route 281 and the town of Lebanon, Kansas.

 This is surely not something you’d drive miles out of your way to see.
-It’s not within 100 miles of anything but small farm communities.
+It’s not within 100 miles of anything, except for small farm communities.
 But if you find yourself driving through northern Kansas (I passed through while taking a purposely circuitous route from Denver to Omaha), you should at least pull over to the side of the road to get a photo.
 It’s pretty cool to say you’ve been at the (almost) exact center of the continental United States.